metamorphic rocks

 Retrograde Metamorphism

 As temperature and pressure fall due to erosion of overlying rock or due to tectonic uplift, one might expect metamorphism to a follow a reverse path and eventually return the rocks to their original unmetamorphosed state.
 Such a process is referred to as retrograde metamorphism.
 If retrograde metamorphism were common, we would not commonly see metamorphic rocks at the surface of the Earth.
 Since we do see metamorphic rocks exposed at the Earth's surface retrograde metamorphism does not appear to be common.
-The reasons for this include:

-in the presence of fluids, but if the fluids are driven off during
+Chemical reactions take place more rapidly in the presence of fluids, but if the fluids are driven off during prograde metamorphism, they will not be available to speed up reactions during retrograde metamorphism.

 Factors that Control Metamorphism